 - 2 leaves bay

-- 2 -3 qt seafood stock or chicken stock or water
+- 2 -3 qt seafood stock (veggie broth or water)

 - 1 lb black mussels